daikichiba9511/BoundaryTypes.jl/README.md

 The examples are designed to work well with VSCode's Julia extension, providing hover documentation, autocomplete, and go-to-definition features.

+> **Note**: For enhanced development experience with advanced static analysis and type-aware diagnostics, consider using [JETLS.jl](https://github.com/aviatesk/JETLS.jl) instead of the default LanguageServer.jl.
+See the [JETLS documentation](https://aviatesk.github.io/JETLS.jl/) for setup instructions.

 See [`examples/README.md`](examples/README.md) for more details.

 ---